tahuhali/Dragonbane/src/site/notes/Fighter.md

 ---

 # Fighter
 Fighters are retired bodyguards, mercenaries, or soldiers.
 They aren't skilled in much besides fighting, but they sure are handy when you need them.
-In Dragonbane, a fighters advantage come from their flexibility.
+In Dragonbane, a fighter's advantage come from their flexibility.
 Weapons in Dragonbane have subtle but important differences, having the right tool for the job can make all the difference.
 Since you can have up to 3 weapons "at hand" the fighter will rarely find themselves without a good option in combat.
 Their heroic ability lets them have unique control over *when* they take their turn.
 A [[profession\|profession]] you can choose as part of [[Steps to make a Character\|Steps to make a Character]].

 ### ✦ Key Attribute: STR